Cysharp/ToonEncoder/README.md

 // If data can be uniform array, generate converter for better performance [GenerateToonTabularArrayConverter] public record User(int Id, string Name, string Role);

+// Note: when using Source Generator, you need to allow unsafe comple.
+// <AllowUnsafeBlocks>true</AllowUnsafeBlocks>
 ```

 The Source Generator also supports generation for flat objects (primitives, arrays of primitive elements, and arrays of objects consisting only of primitive elements). `[GenerateToonSimpleObjectConverter]` handles scenarios like TabularArray + additional metadata.